mitschabaude/fast-base64/README.md

 let base64url = toUrl('/+A='); // "_-A"
 let base64 = fromUrl(base64url); // "/+A="
 ```

+The added runtime overhead when combining these with the fastest de-/encoder is about 2-4x, which should be fine for almost all circumstances.

 ## Wouldn't this be _even faster_ with threading?